toaderflorin/florintoader/_drafts/2017-10-18-gauge-invariance.markdown

 I'm pretty sure you encountered the term <i>gauge invariance</i> or <i>gauge symmetry</i> if you're into physics, and you most likely can explain what some gauge symmetries like <i>parity</i> or <i>time reversal symmetry</i> are, but what exactly does the gauge in gauge symmetry or invariance refer to?
 I will try to give a simple ex<planation.
 The term <i>gauge</i> was coined by Hermann Weyl, and the idea is pretty simple..."
 date: 2017-10-18 10:13:11 +0300
 ---
 I'm pretty sure you encountered the term *gauge invariance* or *gauge symmetry* if you're into physics, and you most likely can explain what some gauge symmetries like *parity* or *time reversal symmetry* are, but what exactly does the "gauge" in gauge symmetry or invariance refer to?
 I will try to give a simple explanation.
-The term "gauge" was coined by Hermann Weyl, and the idea is pretty simple: in physics, there are certain parameters which are set by us, such the origin of the coordinate system, or the lowest potential energy level in the system etc.
+The term "gauge" was coined by Hermann Weyl, and the idea is pretty simple: in physics, there are certain parameters which are set by us, such the origin of the coordinate system, or the lowest potential energy level in the system (which acts as a reference frame) etc.

 *What we care in a gauge theory is relations or differences between objects (or particles).*